wazuh/wazuh-dashboard-plugins/public/react-services/error-management/README.md

 # How to use the Error Management

-Exists 4 artefacts implemented to use the error handler
+Exists 4 artefacts implemented to use the error handler.

 - using javascript class `errorHandler`
 - use a react hook called `useErrorHanlder`